stereolabs/zed-unreal-examples/README.md

-# ZED Unreal Samples
+# Stereolabs ZED - UE4 Samples

-This repository contains Unreal sample projects that demonstrate the Mixed reality features offered by the [ZED Unreal Plugin](https://github.com/stereolabs/zed-unreal-plugin).
+This repository contains Unreal sample projects that demonstrate how to create advanced Mixed Reality application using the ZED SDK and Unreal.

-The `ZED Unreal Plugin` is already integrated in the samples, the only requirement is to install the dedicated [Unreal Engine version](https://github.com/stereolabs/UnrealEngine).
-Instructions can be found in the dedicated [documentation](https://www.stereolabs.com/documentation/mixed-reality/unreal/getting-started.html) and in the modified [Unreal Engine](https://github.com/stereolabs/UnrealEngine) repository.
+To build and run the samples, you will need to download Stereolabs custom modification of the engine.
+Read the [documentation](https://www.stereolabs.com/documentation/mixed-reality/unreal/getting-started.html) to learn how.

-To use the samples, open the `ZEDSamples.uproject` file.
+To open the samples project, use the 'ZEDSamples.uproject' file.